bokeh/bokeh/sphinx/source/docs/user_guide.rst

 :ref:`userguide_bokehjs`
     Create plots in JavaScript by using BokehJS directly.

-The examples in the user guide are written to be as minimal as possible, while illustrating how to accomplish a single task within Bokeh.
-With a handful of exceptions, no outside libraries, such as NumPy or Pandas, are required to run the examples as written.
-However, Bokeh works well with NumPy, Pandas, or almost any array or table-like data structure.
+The user guide contains a lot of examples.
+They are as minimal as possible and usually focus on highlighting one functionality or concept each.
+You can copy and paste those examples into your own development environment.
+With only a handful of exceptions, you will need no external libraries to run the examples.

 .. |bokeh.plotting| replace:: :ref:`bokeh.plotting <bokeh.plotting>`